Sexual abuse cases in Southern Baptist churches: Attempts at reform

-Victims of sexual abuse within the Southern Baptist Convention called on leadership to take a more proactive stance against sexual abuse in 2008, but their proposed reforms were rejected by leadership.
+In 2006, clergy abuse survivor Christa Brown first began publicly urging SBC officials to implement a nationwide strategy to address the denomination's safety gaps and prevent credibly accused pastors from moving from church to church.
+Together with the Survivors Network of those Abused by Priests, Brown advocated for the creation of an independent review board to investigate SBC abuse reports and for a centralized system for record-keeping and information-sharing on credibly accused clergy sex abusers.
+"Almost as soon as Brown began advocating for a national SBC database of abusers, some SBC leaders pushed back against her efforts.”
+At a site called Stop Baptist Predators, Brown began keeping her own database, using public records to eventually compile 170 names of credibly accused SBC abusers.

-Wade Burleson, a prominent Southern Baptist leader in Oklahoma called for a database of sexual predators within the denomination multiple times.
+In response to Brown's request, Wade Burleson, a prominent Southern Baptist leader in Oklahoma called for a database of sexual predators within the denomination multiple times.
 In 2007, Burleson recommended the creation of a database to track sexually abusive ministers.
 The executive committee of the Southern Baptist Convention eventually denied Burleson's motion, stating that it would be impossible to ensure that all convicted sexual predators who ever had a connection with a Baptist church would be included in such a database.
 Time magazine reported that the denial of Burleson's motion was one of "The 10 Most Under-Reported National Stories of 2008".

 In 2018, Burleson again proposed at the annual Southern Baptist Convention that the Convention establish a predator database.
 In response to the motion, new SBC President J.D.
 Greear and the Southern Baptist Convention's executive committee announced the formation of a Sexual Abuse Presidential Study Group.
-The working group will “consider how Southern Baptists at every level can take discernible action to respond swiftly and compassionately to incidents of abuse."
+The working group will "consider how Southern Baptists at every level can take discernible action to respond swiftly and compassionately to incidents of abuse."
 It will also make recommendations for creating safe environments in churches and institutions.